Skip to main content

 Biographical / Historical

 The barong tagalog and terno are traditional forms of dress in the Philippines.
-These clothing items are most commonly made from pineapple fiber, called piña, a weaving form(style?material?) unique to the Philippines.
-(Barongs made of piña were popularized because the thin material allowed wearers to keep from overheating, and the transluscence of piña helped Spanish officials monitor Filipino bodies from holding weapons.)
-Over time, the barong changed from a symbol of colonialism and occupation to a proud item to express a Filipino national identity.
+These clothing items are most commonly made from pineapple fiber, called piña, a weaving practice unique to the Philippines.

 Most of the items in this collection were made in the 1930s-40s and were worn throughout the lives of the owners.